Deep Historical Borrowing Framework to Prospectively and Simultaneously Synthesize Control Information in Confirmatory Clinical Trials with Multiple Endpoints: A case study

-In terms of power, our DNN-based method has a higher probability of rejecting at least one null hypothesis (Figure \ref{F:case_power_1}) and of rejecting the first null hypothesis (Figure \ref{F:case_power_2}) than MAP and two RMAPs, but is slightly less powerful for rejecting the second null hypothesis under scenario S2.
-The RMAP methods demonstrate the smallest absolute bias for the posterior means $\psi_{1, 0}^{(c)}$ (Figure \ref{F:case_bias_1}) and $\psi_{1, 0}^{(c)}$ (Figure \ref{F:case_bias_2}) in general.
-Our method has the smallest RMSE under two prior-data conflict scenarios, but the largest one under the prior-data consistent scenario.
+Similar to what we observe on type I error rates in Table \ref{sim:table_error_power}, MAP and two RMAPs have conservative type I error rates under scenarios with lower response rates (i.e., S1 and S3).
+In terms of power, our DNN-based method generally has a higher probability of rejecting at least one null hypothesis (Figure \ref{F:case_power_1}), rejecting the first null hypothesis (Figure \ref{F:case_power_2}), and rejecting the second null hypothesis (Figure \ref{F:case_power_3}) than MAP and two RMAPs under S1 and S3.
+Our method preserves power in these cases by modeling critical values in Algorithm 2.
+Under S2 where all methods have type I error rates of approximately $5\%$, all methods have similar power performance.
+The RMAP methods demonstrate the smallest absolute bias for the posterior means $\psi_{1, 0}^{(c)}$ (Figure \ref{F:case_bias_1}) and $\psi_{2, 0}^{(c)}$ (Figure \ref{F:case_bias_2}) in general.
+Our DNN approach has smaller bias than MAP under scenarios S1 and S2 with prior-data conflict.
+The RMSE of our method is the smallest under two prior-data conflict scenarios, but is slightly larger than comparators under the prior-data consistent scenario (Figure \ref{F:case_RMSE_1}, \ref{F:case_RMSE_2}).
 Therefore, our proposed method has satisfactory RMSE under prior-data conflicts, and preserves power by estimating critical values with DNN.